dincerkilic/20231226_network_analysis_and_visualization/network_analysis.md

 }
 ```

-In addition to these packages (RCy3, igraph), you will need: Cytoscape,
+In addition to these packages (RCy3, igraph), you will need Cytoscape,
 which can be downloaded from <http://www.cytoscape.org/download.php>.

-There is also need for the STRING app to access the STRING database from
+There is also a need for the STRING app to access the STRING database
-within Cytoscape.
+from within Cytoscape.

 Install the STRING app from <https://apps.cytoscape.org/apps/stringapp>,
 available in Cytoscape 3.7.0.